 Learn how to replace the V1 encoders with the newer style V2 encoders

-First, assemble encoder itself, feed the cable through slot, make sure the flat part of the encoder is towards the curved part of the sensor mount.
+Now, assemble the encoder itself, feed the cable through the slot, make sure the flat part of the encoder is towards the curved part of the sensor mount.
 The notch faces up.
-This is

 Next, time to put the new v2 encoder on.

-Reinstall the lower mounting nut on the pump.
-Also install a washer and the metal standoffs to the other two mounting bolts.
-Tighten all three of these to 60 ft-lbs of torque.
+Reinstall the lower mounting nut on the hydro motor.
+Also install a washer and the metal standoffs to the two top mounting bolts.
+Tighten using an impact driver with a 3/4” socket.

 Next, place a spacer and a washer on each side of the encoder mount.
-Install assembly and secure with 60 foot pounds of torque.
+Install assembly and secure using an impact driver with a 3/4” socket

 Place the geared encoder disk onto the wheel studs.
-Make sure the teeth are on the inside, closest to the pump and the flat surface facing outward.
+Make sure the teeth are on the inside, closest to the hydro motor and the flat surface is facing outward.

 Align the sensor head, so that it is 0.05 inches (or 50 thousandths of an inch) away from the encoder teeth.
 Use a feeler gauge to appropriately gap the sensor.
-To move and align loosen and tighten the two bolts attaching the encoder reader to the sensor mount.
+To move and align, loosen and tighten the two bolts attaching the encoder sensor to the sensor mount.

-Feed through cable through the chassis, secure the cable to the hydraulic line using a ziptie, and reconnect the sensor to the harness.
+Feed cable through the chassis, secure the cable to the hydraulic line and the upright/console using a ziptie, and reconnect the sensor to the harness.